How Are Eyeglass Lenses Made?

 By Essilor News

 There's a great deal of automation that goes into such a high-demand, high-output market.
-Computer specifications drive extraordinarily precise machines toshape and surface lenses to the exact prescriptions.
-This video gives a good sense of the process.
-It also reveals that the size of the original optical blank raw material -that can be derived from highly heated and treated plastic or resin pellets- is surprisingly large.
+Computer specifications drive extraordinarily precise machines to shape and surface lenses to the exact prescriptions.
+This video gives a good sense of how Essilor lenses are made.
+It also reveals that the size of the original optical blank raw material -which can be derived from highly heated and treated plastic or resin pellets, is surprisingly large.

-The degree of scientific refinement in the lens process has spawned innovative and even futuristic applications of lens technology that aids glasses wearers with issues like glare, smudges, protection from damaging ultraviolet light and more.
+The degree of scientific refinement in the lens process has spawned innovative and even futuristic applications of lens technology that aids glasses wearers with issues like glare, smudges, protection from damaging ultraviolet light, and more.
+While Crizal lenses can be a solid solution for such issues, progressive lenses such as Varilux® can help with sharper vision and smoother transitions at any distance.
+You can learn more about both from your eyecare professional.

 Our eyes are engineering marvels, and work in tandem with our brains to deliver the wonders of the world to our minds.
 But sometimes they need a little help.
 Science (and a good optical lab) to the rescue!